-The Kymera 328i is a research-grade high performance spectrograph, yet it is compact and easy to use.
+The Kymera 193i is a research-grade high performance spectrograph, yet it is compact and easy to use.
 It has been designed to work with demanding low-light applications, but is equally suited to routine measurements.
-The Kymera 328i is the latest addition to the Kymera series of spectrographs and is compatible with a wide range of Andor and other detectors.
+The Kymera 193i features the latest technology of our new Kymera series of spectrographs and is compatible with a wide range of Andor and other detectors.
 This section provides a description of signal and power connections of the spectrograph(s).